Yespo-CDP/yespo-shopify/README.md

 5. **Repeat until completion**

    * The process continues page by page until all customers are checked and either skipped or sent.

 ---

+#### Sync failures

+If a network error or unknown error occurs during sync, the synchronization process will receive status ERROR.
+This status is displayed in the UI.
+Sync can be re-enabled in the **Data Sync** section.
+Data that was successfully synchronized will not be re-synchronized after an error.

+---